Saints Spotlight: Women in Engineering

 Why did you pursue a degree in engineering?

-Where are they now?
-Or where do they hope to be?
+What are you up to now?
+Or where do you hope to be?

 How did Saint Martin’s help prepare you for your career?